Rishi-121/Guess-the-Number/README.md

 ## Usage Instructions:-

-* Install the TDM GCC Compiler and configure with your code editor and fork the repository and run the file.
+* Install the TDM GCC Compiler and configure with your code editor and fork the repository and run the **a.exe** file.
 * Enjoy the Game!! 😎